Lighting and Rendering / Blender

 Verge3D supports the following properties accessible on the Blender's Render Properties panel.

-Color Management panel
+Color Management Panel

 Blender Color Management properties